-I posted a smoothie recipe yesterday that garnered several comments about whether raw egg whites are safe to eat.
+I posted a smoothie recipe that garnered several comments about this, so I thought I’d take a few words to answer.

 It’s not really a matter of what is safe versus not safe … the entire egg is “safe” to eat raw if you obtain quality eggs.
-It is best to avoid eating commercial eggs raw due to the unsanitary conditions and crowded production methods the unfortunate confined chickens are subjected to which increases salmonella risk.
+It is best to avoid eating commercial eggs raw due to the unsanitary conditions and crowded production methods that confined chickens are subjected to which increases salmonella risk.

 The real question is whether egg whites are healthy to consume raw.

-Avidin blocks the digestion of biotin, one of the B vitamins and the trypsin inhibitors make digestion of the protein in the egg white more difficult.
+Avidin blocks the digestion of biotin, one of the B vitamins.
+The trypsin inhibitors make digestion of the protein in the egg white more difficult.

 So don’t worry that leaving out the egg whites from your smoothies will leave it devoid of this macronutrient.